kjell/mcn-2020-git-haiku/index.md

-White cloud of mist
+Poverty's child -
-perfumes her wings by floating
+the scent of flowers floating
-Two white butterflies?
+Mountain-top jewels